fezm/circular-chess/DESIGN.md

 Future enhancements to the project may include:

+- Adding support for pawn promotion, allowing players to exchange their pawns for more powerful pieces upon reaching the opposite end of the circular chessboard.
+- Incorporating a rule where capturing the king results in an immediate end to the game.
 - Improving the user interface for a more visually appealing experience.
+- Implementing timers, offering players the option to engage in timed chess matches.
+- Incorporating an in-game indicator highlighting the last piece moved or the most recent move made.
 - Implementing additional chess variants or rules.
 - Implementing additional piece colors, or customizable square colors.
 - Optimizing the codebase for performance improvements.